deeps-blip/intellio/README.md

 step 4: hit cntrl + f and search for the module called pyaudio

-step 5: click on the pyaudioand click on the same python version you are running
+step 5: click on the pyaudio and click on the same python version you are running

 step 6: go to your downloads to see if a file with .whl extension is downloaded